 I thought it was wireless?

 We are wireless.
 We just need one cable to attach the dish to the router.
-Other then that, we beam wireless signals to the dish on the property.
-If you are looking for a service like 3G or 4G, then please check out our DCB Wifi hotspots.
+Other than that, we beam wireless signals to the dish on the property.

 Is my wireless router an open door to my home?